-Former New York governor Andrew M. Cuomo faces misdemeanor complaint for sex crime-related offense, court says
+Former New York governor Andrew M. Cuomo accused in misdemeanor complaint of forcible touching, court says

 Cuomo has denied the allegations.
 “That never happened,” he said in August about the claim that he groped an executive assistant’s breast.
 He said other complainants sought to “unfairly characterize and weaponize everyday interactions,” noting his tendency to greet women and men warmly.

+Days after Boylan’s post, then-former aide Charlotte Bennett alleged in an interview with the New York Times that Cuomo made suggestive comments she interpreted as sexual advances.

+Separately, Cuomo remains under investigation by state authorities on a number of other issues, including his administration’s handling of nursing home deaths during the pandemic, the preferred access that Cuomo family members were given to coronavirus testing, and work that state employees did on a memoir about his leadership during the pandemic that secured him a $5 million advance.

-In a joint interview with CBS’s “This Morning” and the Albany Times Union later that month, Commisso identified herself as the person described only as “Executive Assistant #1” in James’s report.
+In a joint interview with CBS’s “This Morning” and the Albany Times Union in August, Commisso identified herself as the person described only as “Executive Assistant #1” in James’s report.

 Commisso told investigators from the attorney general’s office that she planned to take Cuomo’s actions “to her grave” but grew upset after hearing him deny inappropriately touching women.

-When asked why she had filed the criminal complaint against Cuomo, Commisso told CBS News correspondent Jericka Duncan “it was the right thing to do.”
+When asked why she had filed the criminal complaint against Cuomo, Commisso told CBS News correspondent Jericka Duncan that “it was the right thing to do.”

 “The governor needs to be held accountable,” Commisso said.